victoyyc/DATA-310/project_1.md

 ### 3. An analysis of your model output:

 The Mean Squared Error of the Top10 Under-estimations is:  83759434270787.19.
 The Mean Squared Error of the Top10 Over-estimations is:  5453262586140.667.
 The Mean Squared Error of the Top10 accurate estimations is:  103158038.2795139.
 The most accurate 10 predictions are ranked 188-197(46-49th percentile) out of 405 data, therefore, the model has a slight tendency to underestimation.
+The most overly estimated housings are the ones with more rooms, more sqaurefootage, and therefore priced higher.
+This is could partially be accounted by that the larger data skewed the prediction to a larger extent, or it could be that they indeed seriously over-priced.

 The  Mean Squared Error of the predictions is 2907264118198.8569, and after standard scaling, the MSE becomes 3393509392384.0000.
 Therefore standard scaling may not have improved the model.
 This perhaps is due to the fact that the input data does not vary much in value range (after the square footage is divided by a thousand).

 ### 4. An analysis of the output that assesses and ranks all homes from best to worst deal: